 Videos emerged online in the morning of Mar.
-2, 2026, show what has been described as a U.S. Air Force F-15 being hit by surface to air fire, immediately catching fire and spinning out of control.
+2, 2026, show what was described as a U.S. Air Force F-15 being hit by surface to air fire, immediately catching fire and spinning out of control.
 The crew is seen ejecting, before the aircraft continues to spin towards the ground and crashes.

 WATCH: Fighter jet crashes in Kuwait pic.twitter.com/Uhe6qTAdkd